10 golfers who will make you money in 2023

-Rahm had a historically underwhelming season in 2022.
+Sure, the fifth-ranked player in the world isn't going to sneak up on anybody, but let me explain why his upside is very high for 2023.
+Rahm did some historic things last season—and not really in a great way.
 He became the 12th golfer in the ShotLink era (since 2004) to gain at least one stroke off the tee per round.
 The other 11 such seasons resulted in an average of 2.4 wins and a 3.9 finish on the money list.
 Rahm won just once—the Mexico Open in one of the weakest fields of the year as a +350 favorite—and finished 15th on the money list.
 Common sense tells us that Rahm is due for better “win luck” in the new season.

 If Rahm does cash in a victory this season, it’ll likely be more valuable.
 Rahm had a run of 11 straight events with outright odds of +900 or shorter.
 Since that streak ended at the 2022 Players Championship, Rahm was priced in the single digits only twice in his final 12 events of the year.
 Oddsmakers are letting Rahm drift further down the board than we’ve seen as of late.

 For the first time in his young career, Morikawa completed a PGA Tour season without a victory.
 Don’t feel too bad for him, he still earned eight top-10 finishes and made nearly $5 million on the course.